Natural Areas: Turkey Run State Park

 Don’t neglect the south side of Sugar Creek.
 Trail 6 follows the bottom of a spectacular canyon just west of the Inn, and in the process connects with Trail 7, a delightful path that skirts the base of a massive sandstone cliff and passes large hemlock trees.
 The Box Canyon and especially Gypsy Gulch along Trail 2 are definitely worth the effort.
 Even the relatively sedate portion of Trail 1 along the southern bank of Sugar Creek offers pleasant scenery and is home to large stands of Virginia bluebell in the spring.
 If pressed for time, consider saving Trails 8 and 10 (north side) for last; though both would be very good in other parks.

 Parke County.
-From the intersection of US 41 and IN 47, east two miles on IN 47 to the entrance on the left.
-From Crawfordsville, west on IN 47 to Waveland, then seven miles further to entrance on right.
-There is normally an entrance fee.
+From the intersection of US 41 and IN 47, east 1.8 miles on IN 47 to the entrance on the left.
+From Crawfordsville, west on IN 47 to Waveland, then 8.6 miles further to entrance on right.
+(Fee)